renehorstmann/Modern-C-Guide/README.md

 ```

-I like to call constructors ClassName_init and destructors ClassName_kill.
+I like to call constructors class_name_init and destructors class_name_kill.
 If you stick with this, or another name, your users can easily find them for other classes as well.
 Destructors should always have the function form: void(ClassName *self)
 The same "machine", but with multiple possible instances looks like the following: